The Best Acting Schools in Canada of 2025

 Dalhousie University

-In July 2014, the former departments of Music and Theatre joined together to form the Fountain School of Performing Arts.
-Funded by a $10 million donation by the Fountain family, it is the only university performing arts school east of Montreal and brings a range of new opportunities to students of music, theatre and cinema and media studies.
+In July 2014, Dalhousie University’s former departments of Music and Theatre joined together to form the Fountain School of Performing Arts.
+Funded by a $10 million donation by the Fountain family, it is the only university performing arts school east of Montreal and brings a range of new opportunities to students of music, theatre, and cinema and media studies.

 What You’ll Learn

-The four-year program centres around in-studio courses in Acting, Movement, and Voice and Speech that build towards a Bachelor of Arts with Honours degree in Theatre.
+This four-year program centres around in-studio courses in acting, movement, and voice and speech that build towards a Bachelor of Arts with Honours degree in Theatre.

-Students are provided with a series of performance opportunities throughout the degree program, including four mounted productions in which they collaborate with industry professionals, faculty and students in the school’s other threatre programs (Costume studies, Stage Design and Technical Theatre, Theatre Studies).
+Students are provided with a series of performance opportunities throughout the degree program, including four mounted productions in which they collaborate with industry professionals, faculty and students in the school’s other theatre programs (Costume Studies, Stage Design and Technical Theatre, Theatre Studies).
 Past students have supplemented their acting studies with minors or double majors in a range of topics to personalize their education.

 The first-year acting class is open to any student, regardless of experience.
 However, entrance into the next three years of the Acting Program is by audition only.
 Students may secure a spot by auditioning either before they enroll in their first year at Dalhousie or upon completion of their first year.